 Baahubali 2 – The New Standard-Bearer for VFX in India?

-Baahubali 2 – The Conclusion proved yet again that with a strong storyline, state-of-the-art VFX, boundless creativity and a solid team, nothing is impossible to achieve.
+Baahubali 2 – The Conclusion proved that nothing is impossible to achieve with a strong storyline, state-of-the-art VFX, boundless creativity, and a solid team.
+Who did VFX for Baahubali?
 Here’s a sneak peek into what the VFX supervisor, director and producer have to say about the enthralling visual effects.

 SS Rajamouli’s epic period fantasy film series saw its second part hit theatres across India on the 28th of April 2017.
 Since then, Baahubali 2 – The Conclusion has become the first film originating from India to gross over Rs.
 1500 crore in worldwide takings (as The Indian Express reports).